 Here’s what you need to know to start cutting stars and cat’s eyes.

-Cutting Star and Cat’s Eye Gems
+What Causes Star and Cat’s Eye Effects?

 Well-cut star and cat’s eye gems are a delight to the eye and great fun to cut.
 These phenomenal stones display asterism and chatoyancy, respectively.
 Both effects are the result of light reflecting off inclusions within the gemstones.
 Although silk (fine included crystals) is the most common cause of these visual phenomena, any inclusions that reflect light in parallel lines can create these displays, including hollow tubes, feathers, and veils.

-- Considerations For Cutting Star And Cat’s Eye Gems
+Considerations for Cutting Star and Cat’s Eye Gems